wix-incubator/wix-rest-docs/guides/API Query Language.md

 ## The `paging` section

-The paging section describes the size of the data set to return (i.e. page size), and how many "records" to skip.
+The `paging` section describes the size of the data set to return per response and how many records to skip.
-The following will return records 41-60.
-I.e. page number 3 with each page being 20 records:
+The following returns records 41 through 60:

 ```json
 {